RV & Motorhome Registration in KansasPage Overview

 Motor homes, campers, and recreational vehicles (RVs) are registered with the Kansas Department of Revenue (DOR) under a separate type of RV title, though the registration process itself is the same as registering a passenger vehicle.

 An RV, according to Kansas law, is a vehicle or "vehicular-type unit" built on a chassis, that has been designed for use as temporary living quarters for camping, vacation, travel and general recreation.
 In addition, an RV must also have these features:

 The law further states that an RV is required to have its own "motive power" or be "mounted on or drawn by another vehicle."
-The body must not exceed 102 inches (8 1/2 ft.) in width and the length must not exceed 45 feet.
+The body must not exceed 102 inches in width, and the length must not be longer than 45 feet.

-The registration process for an RV is the same as for a passenger vehicle but DMV uses a different method for calculating the property tax on recreational vehicles.
+The registration process for an RV is the same as for a passenger vehicle, but the DMV uses a different method for calculating the property tax on recreational vehicles.
 This method is explained below in the section "Property Taxes for Kansas RVs."

-Just as with any other registration renewal, you should receive notice about 60 days before the expiration of the registration.
-Follow the instruction in the renewal packet to renew the registration on your RV or motorhome.
+Just as with any other registration renewal, you should receive a renewal notice in the mail before the expiration of the RV's registration.
+Follow the instructions in the renewal packet to renew the registration on your RV or motorhome.

-You will be required to pay the property tax on your motorhome when you register it for the first time.
+You will be required to pay the property tax on your motorhome when you initially register it with the Kansas DOR.

-The calculations used for assessing the property tax on an RV, motorhome, or camper are based on the age of the vehicle and the vehicle size and weight.
-Here are the base scales used:
+The calculations used for assessing the property tax on an RV, motorhome, or camper are based on the age of the vehicle and the vehicle size and weight:

-For more details on the age, weight, and size calculations for RVs and motorhome property tax figures, contact your local county treasurer's office.
+For more details on the age, weight, and size calculations for RV and motorhome property tax figures, you can contact your local county treasurer's office.

 - Register Car